Back to Blog

 The culprit wasn’t the package itself, but its updated dependency tree. [email protected] pulled in a newer version of filament/core that, in turn, tightened its own constraints on laravel/framework.
 That tiny shift forced Composer to re-evaluate the entire dependency graph—not just in the immediate project, but in every package that shared even a sliver of that tree.

 Component Gen, despite not depending on Filament directly, was built against a version of Laravel that now conflicted with the newly resolved constraints.
-Composer’s solver did its job—just not in a way we anticipated.
+Composer’s solver did its job—just not in a way I anticipated.
 The result?
 A ripple effect where a patch update in a dev-only tool altered the resolved versions of core framework components in production.

 Lessons from the Lockfile Trenches